-While for many this signifies a day off due to inexplicable inability of the transport infrastructure to operate when the temperature drops below freezing, the hardy among us will still attempt to brave the elements by car and if you don’t have a bottle of anti-freeze to hand, an expired credit card and some elbow grease can work miracles in removing the ice.
+While for many, this signifies a day off due to the inexplicable inability of the transport infrastructure to operate when the temperature drops below freezing, the hardy among us will still attempt to brave the elements by car, and if you don’t have a bottle of anti-freeze to hand, an expired credit card and some elbow grease can work miracles in removing the ice.

 2. Smartphone stand

-You don’t need to be Martha Stewart to make something practical out of your expired cards and what could be more useful than a stand for your Android or iPhone?
-These days, your smartphone is in fact a complete entertainment system and if you ever find yourself with a spare couple of hours then why not sit back and watch a movie on a simple stand made from your expired credit card.
+You don’t need to be Martha Stewart to make something practical out of your expired cards, and what could be more useful than a stand for your Android phone or iPhone?
+These days, your smartphone is in fact a complete entertainment system, and if you ever find yourself with a spare couple of hours, then why not sit back and watch a movie on a simple stand made from your expired credit card?

-If you fancy yourself as a Mr Handyman around the house and suddenly find yourself minus your trusty tool box then you can always use an expired card to apply filler to those nooks and crannies or then to grout tiles.
-While getting your hands dirty you can always think how much money you are saving if you are doing this yourself and not paying someone else to do it.
+If you fancy yourself as a Mr Handyman around the house and suddenly find yourself minus your trusty tool box, then you can always use an expired card to apply filler to those nooks and crannies or grout tiles.
+While getting your hands dirty, you can always think how much money you are saving if you are doing this yourself and not paying someone else to do it.

 6. Cheese knife

-Given the number of different cards and colours available, it is possible to create some masterful pieces of art, and in fact some artists have made a name for themselves by doing this, such as Thomas McKean, who has made a name for himself making art and sculptures out of expired metrocards, but any budding Van Gogh can use equally use expired credit cards.
+Given the number of different cards and colours available, it is possible to create some masterful pieces of art, and in fact some artists have made a name for themselves by doing this.
+Thomas McKean, for example, has made a name for himself making art and sculptures out of expired metro cards, but any budding Van Gogh can equally use expired credit cards.

 8. Pottery aid

-People with serious gifts in the craft-making department can use a card to smooth down pottery surfaces or to make patterns with it.
-Create something beautiful with an expired card and then sell it and make money!
+People with serious gifts in the craft-making department can use a card to smooth down pottery surfaces or make patterns with it.
+Create something beautiful with an expired card, then sell it and make money!

 9. Toys for dolls or children